shanteacontrols/OpenDeck/app/bootloader/README.md

 There are two update paths.

-The application update path is used by WebConfig on Ethernet targets with enough flash for staging.
+The application update path is used by WebSockets on Ethernet targets with enough flash for staging.
 The application receives `dfu.bin`, writes it to the `staged_dfu_partition`, requests bootloader entry, and reboots.
 The OpenDeck bootloader then reads the staged DFU package, installs the signed firmware image